timfulmer/bigdatahowto/CORE.md

 ```

 We've also added a `resourceKey` interface.
 This returns a key to use when
-storing messages to a resource.
-More on resource persistence below.
+storing messages to a `Resource`.
+More on `Resource` persistence below.

 Let's run our gradle build and see if everything still works: